r-dbi/RSQLite/revdep/README-v1.1-2.md

 Package has no Sweave vignette sources and no VignetteBuilder field.

 checking package dependencies ...
 NOTE
-Packages which this enhances but not available for checking:
+Package which this enhances but not available for checking: ‘doRedis’
-  ‘doMC’ ‘doMPI’ ‘doSNOW’ ‘doRedis’

 checking dependencies in R code ...
 NOTE
 Unexported object imported by a ':::' call: ‘Biobase:::assayDataEnvLock’